-Other streams of officers were recruited, based on their expertise, to support the 2021 PHC.
-These were data quality monitors, IT officers, field technical officers and the census administrative officers who constituted the data quality management teams (DQMTs) at the district, regional and national (HQ).
+Other stream of officers were recruited, based on their expertise, to support the 2021 PHC.
+These were data quality monitors, IT officers, field technical officers and the census administrative officers who constituted the quality management teams (DQMTs) at the district, regional and national (HQ).
 Generally, these teams provided data management support to the supervisors and enumerators on the field.

-1.13.9.
+1.13.1.
 National Data Quality Management Team

-At HQ, a national data quality management team (NDQMT) comprising two top-level staff were charged with the responsibility of recruiting, training and liaising with the regional data quality management teams (RDQMTs) and district data quality management teams (DDQMTs).
+At HQ, a national data quality management team (NDQMT) comprising two top-level staff were charged with the responsibility of recruiting, training liaising with the regional data quality management teams (RDQMT) and district data quality management teams (DDQMT).

-1.13.10.
+1.13.2.
 RDQM and DDQM

-The regional data quality monitors (RDQMs) and the district data quality monitors (DDQMs) were recruited through a two-staged online assessment.
-Potential monitors were expected to possess expertise in computer-based applications including Excel, STATA and CS PRO.
+The RDQMs and the DDQMs were recruited through a two-staged online assessment.
+Potential applicants were expected to possess expertise in computer-based applications including Excel, STATA and CS PRO.
 In all, 37 RDQMs and 272 DDQMs were employed.
-Their task was to cross-check for inconsistencies with the aim of ensuring that data collected by the enumerators were of the desired quality.
+Their task was to cross-check for consistencies with the aim of ensuring that data collected by the enumerators were of the desired quality.
 One data monitor was assigned to each statistical district office while at the regional level, five each were assigned to Ashanti, Eastern and Greater Accra regions; three to Central region; two each to Bono, Bono East, Northern, Upper East, Upper West, Volta and Western regions; and one each to Ahafo, North East, Oti, Savannah and Western North.

-1.13.11.
+1.13.3.
 NIT, RIT and DIT